INSIGHT-Budget cuts, barriers slow U.S. military space shakeup

 Orbital is also hampered by a requirement that government satellites be prepared for launch while standing up as opposed to lying on their side, a practice more common in the commercial sector.

-Such rules make it difficult for smaller companies to compete, said Brett Lambert, who retired in August as the Pentagon’s industrial policy chief.
+Such rules make it difficult for smaller firms to compete, said Brett Lambert, who retired in August as the Pentagon’s industrial policy chief.

 “This department has been ... amazing at making sure that we open the door to competition, but what we weren’t expecting ... is that there’s a screen door - and that screen door is about process,” Lambert told Reuters.
 “We’re working on it, but it takes time.”